Why Insurance Aggregators?

 - Clusters: Collection of firms operating as an alliance or partnership that pool premium through individual carrier contracts.
 Production, compensation and loss experience are aggregated.

 - Aggregators & Networks: Usually privately-owned entities that provide scale, shared resources and peer networking.
 These groups accept agency members, or their members have equity stakes in the relationship.

 - Combination Groups: Mix of the above and typically offer a combination of market access with an aggregation network model.

+The impact an insurance aggregator has on your firm plays an important role in your overall organic growth strategy.
 Determine your firm’s goals as they relate to these categories:

 - Costs: Understand the fee structure and the process for joining the model of your choice.
 The initial costs and the ongoing monthly costs can vary dramatically.
 The key is to understand what you get in return for the payments.
 Do you gain carriers, resources, additional services, or technology?
 Some models include a management system with their fee structure.
 Consider your current expenses for services and technology that may be offset by those included in an aggregation model.

 - Direct or Indirect Access: Agencies and brokerages value their carrier relationships and you should understand how your relationship will be impacted.
 For instance, does the model allow you to maintain these relationships?
 More importantly, do you maintain direct carrier access to place business, or do you need to place your business through the program?
 Be sure to consider access for both existing and new carrier relationships.
 For instance, will you have direct access with all carriers or only certain carriers?
 Are there requirements for access?
-Many groups limit access until your firm achieves a pre-determined premium level before earning direct access.
+Many groups limit access until your firm achieves a predetermined premium level before earning direct access.
 Ask if your firm’s name is on the policy or the group’s name as well as access to service policies.

 - Ownership: Understand if a member owns all policies (if any) or only those with direct access.
 While this may seem simple, it will often be determined by direct vs. indirect access.